 • Rearrange – as with small children, move all loose objects away from edges.

 If you want to A-grade your pet proofing for puppies, DIY stores also sell protective coverings for furniture.
-And remember, a puppy chews not for fun, but to keep its gums and teeth healthy.
+And remember, a puppy chew is not for fun, but to keep its gums and teeth healthy.
 So, chew toys are no luxury!

 Pet proofing for cats